 Method 3: 40mm to 1-1/2 Inch Conversion Kit

 Method 1: Modified PVC Bushing

-This is my preferred method as you will have a 40mm nut on your PVC that spins freely of the pipe when you are done.
+This is my preferred method as you will have a 40mm nut on your 1-1/2″ PVC that spins freely and operate as a union on the pipe.

 The key to bridging these systems is finding a PVC bushing or box adaptor that will work.
 Since I first made this modification a few years back, I’ve found additional bushings that work well.
 The above pictured reducer bushings (1-1/2″ x 1-1/4″) can be found with various conduit connectors or with the PVC plumbing connectors at your local hardware store.
 Depending on which piece you start with, expect to pay less than $3.
 The white PVC (1-1/2″ x 1-1/4″) reducer bushing shown above made by “Dura” purchased at Home Depot ($0.97) is a perfect fit with minimal fabrication to smooth the molded letters on the face.